 Weighting of these criteria is: 1 + 1 + 1

 Scientific quality and potential of the proposed project

-- Is the project original, innovative and challenging of reigning opinions or praxis?
+- Is the project original, innovative and challenging of current opinions or praxis?

-- Does it include an innovative hypothesis, or does it seek to resolve important obstacles for continued progresses within the research area?
+- Does it include an innovative hypothesis, or does it seek to resolve important obstacles for continued progress within the research area?

 - Does the project involve new ideas, therapies or interpretations?